marcocrowe/learn-little-man-computer-lmc/drivers-license/readme.md

 2. If applicant's age is 17 or greater, add one to an ACCEPTED counter
 3. If applicant's age is less than 17, add one to a REJECTED counter
 4. Increment the number of REJECTED counter on the outbox

-The program will accept applicants until zero is entered
+5. The program will accept applicants until zero is entered

-drivers license.md
+6. Insure the program does not allow negative numbers.